genepattern/tfsites.AnalyzeDifferentialBinding/docs/v1/index.md

 ## Introduction

-`differentialBindingAnalysis` plots the enrichment scores (e-scores) from two PBM datasets against each other.
+`analyzeDifferentialBinding` plots the enrichment scores (e-scores) from two PBM datasets against each other.
 This allows us to assess whether differential binding occurs between the two transcription factors.

 ## Methodology